jlbradha/website_personal/content/post/Tips_WebsiteCreation/index.md

 3. In the left navigation panel, click `DNS`

 4. Scroll down to `Custom resource records`.
 Here you will create two entries.
+This is all in the [Netlify custom-domains manual](https://www.netlify.com/docs/custom-domains/#manual), under the heaing "Manual DNS Configuratiion for Root and WWW Custom Domains".

 ```
 Name      Type        TTL     Data